-- Length: One hour. - When two speakers: Each gets 22 minutes; remaining time for questions and audience discussion.
-For single speaker MTP: 45 minutes plus 10 minutes for questions. - Please encourage audience participation and make it an interactive session.
-MTP sessions are not meant to be lectures. - LCD projectors are provided in all MTP sessions.
-All presenters must provide their own laptops. - Digital slides should be used judiciously to illustrate physical findings, radiographs or cytology specimens.
+- When two speakers: Each gets 20-22 minutes; remaining time for questions and audience discussion.
+For single speaker DD/MTP: 30-35 minutes; remaining time for questions and audience discussion. - Please encourage audience participation and make it an interactive session.
+DD/MTP sessions are not meant to be lectures. - For two speaker sessions, we ask that you work collaboratively to share your presentation slides with each other and your session moderator (if applicable) at least one month prior to the meeting to have a nice overlap and transition of ideas that truly highlight the overall theme of the session. - LCD projectors are provided in all DD/MTP sessions. - Digital slides should be used judiciously to illustrate physical findings, radiographs or cytology specimens.
 Remember that an entire PowerPoint lecture is not what the organizers intend for these sessions or what the attendees want. - Open the session by introducing the topic (5 minutes) including the scope.
 Some speakers open by identifying what audience members indicate they hope to learn.
 You may wish to prepare an initial slide that conveys this information. - New clinical research findings regarding your topic can be introduced at the beginning or throughout the presentation, including during case discussions, as appropriate. - Another option is to use a specific brief problem or case to open the discussion.
-If you chose to conduct a case-based session, two cases will probably fill the time allotted, but you may wish to have a third case in reserve. - Keep the session informal, conversational and interactive just as you might conduct rounds.
+If you chose to conduct a case-based session, two cases will probably fill the time allotted, but you may wish to have a third case in - Keep the session informal, conversational and interactive just as you might conduct rounds.
 Do not lecture to the participants and do not try to cover everything. - If the audience does not have questions, ask them for their views or what they would like to hear about within the context of your subject. - Do not let one person dominate the session.
 Please be mindful to keep the discussion moving so you cover at least the two cases you have prepared and allow multiple viewpoints. - Repeat questions before you answer so that all audience members can hear the question.